 Working With our Law Office to Craft Parenting Plans

 When parents can work out a suitable arrangement between themselves, this is often better for the parents as well as the child.
 If you and your partner can agree on a parenting plan, the plan can be presented to the court for approval.
-However, when you and your partner cannot agree, we have helped parents in Livingston County, Oakland County, Washtenaw County (in many cities including: Howell, Ann Arbor, Pinckney, Fowlerville, Waterford, Pontiac, Ypsilanti, Novi, Brighton and Wixom).
+However, when you and your partner cannot agree, we have helped parents in Livingston County, Oakland County, Washtenaw County (in many cities including: Howell, Ann Arbor, Pinckney, Fowlerville, Waterford, Pontiac, Ypsilanti, Novi, Brighton, Wixom and many other cities).